t-d-k/LibreCrypt/docs/FAQ.md

 <a name="fo"></a>
 *Q: Why does the documentation sometimes talk about FreeOTFE?*

-*A:* DoxBox is based on the FreeOTFE project.
+*A:* LibreCrypt is based on the FreeOTFE project.
 This project was abandoned after tis developer Sarah Dean mysteriously disappeared.
-Under the licence of FreeOTFE any derived project has to have a new name, so the GUI and most of the documentation talks about 'DoxBox'.
+Under the licence of FreeOTFE any derived project has to have a new name, so the GUI and most of the documentation talks about 'LibreCrypt'.
 The main driver is still known as the 'FreeOTFE Driver', and driver filenames contain 'FreeOTFE' because it was not required to change these to conform to the licence.

 * * *

 <a name="tc"></a>
-*Q: Can I use DoxBox to open my Truecrypt containers?*
+*Q: Can I use LibreCrypt to open my Truecrypt containers?*

-*A:* DoxBox cannot open Truecrypt containers.
+*A:* LibreCrypt cannot open Truecrypt containers.
 A future version may have this ability.
-For now you should open your Truecrypt container using Truecrypt and copy your files to a native DoxBox.
+For now you should open your Truecrypt container using Truecrypt and copy your files to a native container.

 * * *

 <a name="os"></a>
-*Q: Will DoxBox support operating system encryption?*
+*Q: Will LibreCrypt support operating system encryption?*

-*A:* No. DoxBox supports full disc encryption if the OS is on another disc, but does not support encryption of the OS partition.
+*A:* No. LibreCrypt supports full disc encryption if the OS is on another disc, but does not support encryption of the OS partition.

-OS encryption is for higher security to encrypt information leaked to temp files, the registry, swap etc. but Windows and Microsoft software is inherently insecure, it has been known to leak data to [word documents](http://news.bbc.co.uk/1/hi/technology/3154479.stm) , to be hacked simply by [visiting a web page] (http://www.symantec.com/connect/blogs/emerging-threat-microsoft-internet-explorer-zero-day-cve-2014-1776-remote-code-execution-vulne), and an out-of-the box Windows machine is hacked within 4 minutes of [connecting to the internet](http://www.theregister.co.uk/2008/07/15/unpatched_pc_survival_drops/).
+OS encryption is for higher security to encrypt information leaked to temp files, the registry, swap etc. but Windows and Microsoft software is inherently insecure, it has been known to leak data to [word documents](http://news.bbc.co.uk/1/hi/technology/3154479.stm) , to be hacked simply by [visiting a web page] (http://www.symantec.com/connect/blogs/emerging-threat-microsoft-internet-explorer-zero-day-cve-2014-1776-remote-code-execution-vulne), and an out-of-the container Windows machine is hacked within 4 minutes of [connecting to the internet](http://www.theregister.co.uk/2008/07/15/unpatched_pc_survival_drops/).
 It makes little sense to use Microsoft Windows if you need high security.
 We recommend using Ubuntu Linux which has full disc encryption as an install option for people who need this level of trust.
 If you use Windows and still are worried about leaking of temp files, registry etc, please see the section on ['best practices'](#best_practices)

 * * *

 <a name="bd"></a>
-*Q: Is there any backdoor in DoxBox?*
+*Q: Is there any backdoor in LibreCrypt?*

 *A:* I don't know.

-I have not found any in my brief maintenance of DoxBox.
+I have not found any in my brief maintenance of LibreCrypt.
 I have found a weakness in [deniability](#hid_bug), however this was certainly known about by the original developer and is a misfeature not a bug.

 Every app may contain a security flaw, inadvertent or deliberate.
 Software with the following features has the minimum risk of such flaws:

 * Open-Source.
 Open-Source code can be checked by anyone.
 This means a flaw is more likely to be found out, which is a deterrent against putting one in (or allowing one to creep in). you get the benefits of open source even if you do not yourself check the code, in the same way as you benefit from safety inspections of your car even if you've never held a spanner yourself.
-	DoxBox is open source and uses widely used public domain cryptographic libraries like Gladman.
+	LibreCrypt is open source and uses widely used public domain cryptographic libraries like Gladman.
 * Widely used and standard encryption algorithms.
 Widely used ones have been studied more, and are less likely to contain unknown flaws than proprietary ones.
-	DoxBox uses standard encryption algorithms like 3DES and AES.
+	LibreCrypt uses standard encryption algorithms like 3DES and AES.
 * Widely used encryption schemes and formats.
 For the same reason, these are less likely to contain flaws than product specific ones.
-	DoxBox supports the LUKs and losetup encryption schemes that are in most Linux distributions including secure ones used by enterprise, governments and militaries.
-DoxBox allows you to use these on Windows.
+	LibreCrypt supports the LUKs and losetup encryption schemes that are in most Linux distributions including secure ones used by enterprise, governments and militaries.
+LibreCrypt allows you to use these on Windows.

 * * *
 * [](#)
 <a name="tc2"></a>
-*Q:What are the differences between DoxBox and Truecrypt?*
+*Q:What are the differences between LibreCrypt and Truecrypt?*

 *A:*
 The main differences are:

-* DoxBox can open native LUKS containers.
+* LibreCrypt can open native LUKS containers.
 * TrueCrypt supports encryption of the OS disc.
-* DoxBox supports multiple hidden containers, TrueCrypt only one.
+* LibreCrypt supports multiple hidden containers, TrueCrypt only one.
-* DoxBox is currently maintained.
+* LibreCrypt is currently maintained.
 * TrueCrypt supports 'cascading' cyphers.

 Note there is a maintained fork of TrueCrypt called VeraCrypt.